AlgyJr/ios_guides/CocoaPods.md

    - Run `pod init` from a terminal (in the root directory of your project)
    - This will create a plain text file named `Podfile`.
 2. Add the required dependency to the `Podfile`.
 In the case below, we'll add AFNetworking:

     ```ruby
-      # Podfile

-      # This tells CocoaPods we want to target iOS versions 8.0 and above.
+    # Uncomment the next line to define a global platform for your project
-      platform :ios, '8.0'
+    # platform :ios, '9.0'

     target 'MyApp' do
+      # Comment the next line if you're not using Swift and don't want to use dynamic frameworks
+      use_frameworks!

+      # Pods for MyApp
-      # This pulls in the latest version of AFNetworking >= 2.6 but less than 3.0.
+      # This pulls in the latest version of Alamofire >= 4.4 but less than 5.0.
+      pod 'Alamofire', '~> 4.4'
+      # Add additional dependencies
-      pod 'AFNetworking', '~> 2.6'
+      pod 'OAuthSwift', '~> 1.1.0'
+      pod 'OAuthSwiftAlamofire'

     end
     ```

    - Refer to the [podfile documentation](https://guides.cocoapods.org/using/the-podfile.html) to see versioning options and more complex use cases.
 3. Download and integrate the dependencies into your project:
    - From a terminal, run `pod install`